aditya007ray/First-Default-Page/README.md

 # Aaditya Ray
 ## Hi, This is the Default Jekyll page.
-This page is owned and managed by Aaditya Ray!
+This page is owned and managed by Aaditya !
 ### Aaditya is a Managemenet Consultant, based out of London (United Kingdom)
 #### He Lives in Liverpool Street, London (zone -1), and loves to play and watch Football matches.
 ##### instagram: aditya007ray